rpm-software-management/rpm-web/index.md

 * building computer software from source into easily distributable packages
 * installing, updating and uninstalling packaged software
+* querying detailed information about the packaged software, whether installed or not
-* querying information and verifying integrity packaged software and resulting software installation
+* verifying integrity of packaged software and resulting software installation

 ## News